This page contains additional photos of Taipei's "finest" nightspots that Dawg Flight knew well and ran hard.

 TAIPEI MAPS (1. & 2.)
 1970 Taipei street map showing the Taipei "Club and Bar District" located in the area around the Pillbox at the intersection of Chungshan North Road and Min Chuan East/West Road, and along those two "main drags" in the northern section of the city.
 The Taipei Bridge to Linkou on Min Chuan West Road over the Tamsui River is on the far left.
 The Taipei International Airport is to the right on Min Chuan East Road.
 The Linkou Club is shown as the "Officers' Club" (center), and the 63 Club is in the upper center.

-The "Bars Map" shown above was distributed by Taipei hotels to American GIs and Aussies arriving in Taipei from Vietnam on R & R ("Rest and Recreation").
+The "Bars Map" shown above was distributed by Taipei hotels to American GIs and Aussies arriving in Taipei from Vietnam on R&R (Rest and Recreation).
 The phone numbers for all the bars shown on the map are listed on the reverse side (not shown).
-Taiwan first permitted GIs to travel to Taipei on R & R in January 1967.
-The R & R Center in Taipei located at the Sea Dragon Club (see photos below) was closed during 1972 as American troops were leaving Vietnam. "...Statistics showed that among the 500,000 troops and officers dispatched to Vietnam during the Vietnam War period, over 210,000 had been to Taiwan (a top R & R destination) spending around $52.8 million (US$) during their stay...."
+Taiwan first permitted GIs to travel to Taipei on R&R in January 1967.
+The "R&R Center" in Taipei located at the Sea Dragon Club (see photos below) was closed in April 1972 as American troops were leaving Vietnam and R&R flights to Taipei ended.
+The last R&R flight departed for Taipei on March 29, 1972 in preparation of closure as an R&R site on April 5, 1972. "...Statistics showed that among the 500,000 troops and officers dispatched to Vietnam during the Vietnam War period, over 210,000 had been to Taiwan (a top R&R destination) spending around $52.8 million (US$) during their stay...."

-(Left Images-Click to Enlarge) Ca. 1970 shots of a partial list of Taipei R & R hotels and a Hotel Linkou R & R courtesy bag.
+(Left Images-Click to Enlarge) Circa 1970 shots of a partial list of Taipei R&R hotels and a "Hotel Linkou" R&R courtesy bag. photos courtesy of S. Ellinger and "USTDC.blogspot.com"

-"Holiday from Hell", A 1967 documentary about GIs on R & R experiencing "Taipei Nightlife".
+"Holiday from Hell", A 1967 documentary about GIs on R&R experiencing "Taipei Nightlife".

 An excellent 1967 TV documentary film about American GIs and Aussies serving in Vietnam and enjoying R&R ("Rest and Recreation") in Taipei.